ARPOISE/ARpoise/php/porpoise/README.md

 you need to supply the url of your PorPOISe installation that is serving the layer's content, and the name, and the longitude and latitude coordinates of the layer.

-The 3D content of all of the **POI**s of your layer needs to be put as a prefab into an Unity asset bundle made available on the net and referenced by the **POI** definition in your layer.
+The 3D content of all of the **POI**s of your layer needs to be put as an Unity prefab into an Unity asset bundle made available on the net and referenced by the **POI** definition in your layer.

 ## Functionality